 Beyond satisfaction, safety is our top priority when creating our gluten free products.
 As such, we wanted to proceed with the utmost caution in our efforts to produce gluten-free baking in the same facility as our wheat production.
 With the assistance of Ellen Bayens, a diagnosed celiac, long-time volunteer with the Victoria Chapter of the Canadian Celiac Association and creator of The Celiac Scene, we were able to identify potential points of cross-contamination and have worked with her to address them.
 We continue to rely upon her feedback and support.

 BAKING AND COOLING

 In order to ensure these processes are successful we perform two different types of testing.
-The first type of testing we do is in-house testing.
+The first type of testing we do is in house testing.
 Every week we spot test products to ensure that they have not been contaminated with gluten.
-The second type of testing we do is third-party testing.
-Once per month we send items to an independent laboratory in Vancouver to test for the presence of gluten.
+The second type of testing we do is third party testing.
+Once per month we send items to a lab in Vancouver to test for the presence of gluten.
 In both cases we are testing to ensure the gluten levels are below the allowable limit.
-In all cases, since we started testing 4 years ago we have never had products score above the allowable limits <20PPM.”
+The allowable limit is 20PPM.
+Since we started testing 4 years ago we have never had products score above the allowable limits.

 *Portofino Bakery is the ONLY mixed bakery on Vancouver Island to undertake – and share – third party test results with The Celiac Scene.
 On that basis, we are satisfied that Portofino Bakery adheres to Health Canada’s Regulatory Requirements for Gluten-Free Foods B.24.001